Jarl-Bjoern/Yggdrasil/README.md

 For this, you must use the parameter `-p` in combination with the absolute path, as in the example below

-Currently the following formats are available to install external scripts or packages:
+<strong>Currently the following formats are available to install external scripts or packages:</strong>
   - Bash/Shell
   - DPKG